dhocker/athomedmx/README.md

 Essentially, the send statement acts like a commit action.

     send

+### RunAt
+The RunAt statement is designed for running a lighting program on a daily basis.
+This is the kind of thing that you would do for a holiday lighting program.
+The RunAt statement allows you to specify a time of day when the program is to run and a duration of time for it to run.

+    runat hh:mm hh:mm

+The first argument is the time of day when the program is to run.
+The second argument is duration the program will run.
+When the duration expires, the program goes back to the runat statement, thus waiting until the next day.
+All times are in 24 clock format.

+When the RunAt statement executes, it puts the script into a wait state where it waits for the time of day to arrive.

+Example

+    runat 18:00 04:00

+This example waits until 18:00 (6:00pm) at which time it runs the program.
+When 22:00 (10:00pm) arrives script execution returns to the runat statement where it will wait for the next day to arrive.

 ### Main (Loop)
 The script engine model includes the ability to run a lighting program "forever".
 Here, forever means until the